hsamuelson/video-object-detection-tensorflow/README.md

 # video-object-detection-tensorflow
 An Easy to install application of tensorflow object detection, using opencv.
 This is an implementation of the tensorflow object_detection research.
 Windows Support only
+### Requirements
+A web camera, or a USB web camera.
 ## Anaconda Image
 Preferably anaconda python 3.6 version: https://www.anaconda.com/download/#windows
 This image is not optional, the library will not have the proper dependencies without it.